When an SLM fits

 Signals that tip a task toward a small model: narrow label set, known schema, fixed vocabulary, high volume, tight latency, you own the input distribution.
 Signals that tip it toward a big model: open-ended input, genuine reasoning across multiple facts, creative writing of any meaningful length, or a task the system has never seen before and can't be retrained on.
 Hybrid shows up whenever one hop wants one and a different hop wants the other — which in practice is more often than you'd think.

 There's a more precise way to think about “narrow.”
 Every production task has two separable difficulties.
 The first is distribution shift: how far the real-world inputs sit from the base model's pretraining distribution.
 The second is a capability ceiling: whether the task requires a cognitive operation (multi-hop reasoning, novel code synthesis, long-range coherence) that the architecture can't perform at any amount of fine-tuning.
 A narrow task — in the sense this lesson means it — is one with high distribution shift but a low capability ceiling.
 Routing a bank's 40 support queues is wildly out-of-distribution for pretraining (no web corpus contains your internal queue names), but it's cognitively trivial: the model just needs to learn a mapping from phrasings to labels.
 That's the shape where a fine-tuned SLM dominates, because every parameter you have is spent absorbing your distribution instead of holding onto Shakespeare and Python and Hindi grammar.
-The xLAM-7B-vs-GPT-4 result on the Berkeley Function Calling Leaderboard is the same phenomenon: tool-calling is massively out-of-distribution for web pretraining, but its capability ceiling is low enough that a specialised 7B saturates it.
+The xLAM-7B-vs-GPT-4 result on the Berkeley Function Calling Leaderboard xLAM 2024 BFCL leaderboard is the same phenomenon: tool-calling is massively out-of-distribution for web pretraining, but its capability ceiling is low enough that a specialised 7B saturates it.

 The rest of Microscale is the working-out of this instinct.
 Act II shows you how SLMs actually work inside.
 Act III is the bestiary of ones you can use today.
 Act IV is how they learn to be that good.
 Act V is where they still break.
 Acts VI through IX take you from “I want a specialist” to “the specialist is live, serving traffic, paying for itself.”